How to clean a washing machine – easy ways to banish mould and odours

 The detergent drawer itself should never be overlooked when cleaning a washing machine, as it is the most common area where you will start to see a build-up of residue.
 Seeing the residue makes it the most likely part of the machine you will want to clean.

-"The detergent we pour in the dispenser for the laundry is not always used completely by the washing machine.
-The detergent that isn’t used remains encrusted in the drawer and transforms into mold," explains Ben.
+"The detergent we pour into the dispenser for the laundry is not always used completely by the washing machine.
+The detergent that isn’t used remains encrusted in the drawer and transforms into mould," explains Ben.
 "To effectively clean it and get rid of the bacteria, you can easily remove the drawer, then soak it for half an hour in hot water.
-To remove the mold from hard-to-reach corners you can use a toothbrush."
+To remove the mould from hard-to-reach corners, you can use a toothbrush."

 To get the drawer sparkling clean, we suggest simply adding washing-up liquid in the cleaning steps above, for added cleanliness.
-Ensure the drawer is dry before placing back, to avoid any damp odors.
+Ensure the drawer is dry before placing it back, to avoid any damp odours.

 How to clean a washing machine filter